Significant Phase II Breakthrough for Akeso's Ivonescimab in NSCLC

 What is ivonescimab?

-Ivonescimab is a bispecific antibody that targets PD-1 and VEGF, designed for treating non-small cell lung cancer through innovative immunotherapy mechanisms.
+Ivonescimab is a bispecific antibody targeting PD-1 and VEGF, designed to treat non-small cell lung cancer through innovative immunotherapy mechanisms.

 What were the findings from the Phase II study?

-The Phase II study indicated significant response rates for patients treated with ivonescimab, particularly in combination with chemotherapy, with high rates of pCR and MPR.
+The Phase II study showed significant response rates for patients treated with ivonescimab, especially when combined with chemotherapy, resulting in high rates of pCR and MPR.

 What is the safety profile of ivonescimab?

-The safety profile for ivonescimab is manageable with no severe adverse events reported that delay surgeries or cause complications.
+The safety profile for ivonescimab is manageable, with no serious adverse events reported that would delay surgeries or cause complications.

 What’s Akeso’s future direction with ivonescimab?

-Akeso is engaged in numerous clinical trials to explore ivonescimab's efficacy across different cancer types and treatment combinations, continuously pushing the boundaries of cancer treatment.
+Akeso is actively engaged in numerous clinical trials to assess ivonescimab's efficacy across various cancer types and treatment combinations, continually advancing cancer treatment options.

 Where is ivonescimab currently approved?

-Ivonescimab has been approved in China for specific NSCLC patients and is undergoing further development for broader applications globally.
+Ivonescimab has been approved in China for specific NSCLC patients and is undergoing further development for broader applications worldwide.

 About Investors Hangout